CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 source ansible/credentials.sh
 ```

-## Script Installation - Step by step guide on Ubuntu 14:
+#### Installation Requirements and Script on Ubuntu 14:

+If you use ubuntu 14, for your convenouce we have provided a step by step guide to install the requirements and install the script.

 ```
   # system
   apt-get update